-- A. The Town of Bowling Green pay period occurs every two weeks. - B. The date of calculation of payroll may be adjusted when work schedules require that payroll be calculated earlier than normally scheduled. - C. All other matters are administrative in nature and will be the responsibility of the Town Manager.
+- A. The Town of Bowling Green pay period occurs every two weeks. twice in a calendar month.
+The first pay period ends on the 15th day of the month and the second pay period ends on the last day of the month. - B. Pay checks will be issued on the 1st day of each month and the 16th day of each month.
+Distribution of pay checks is subject to adjustment when these dates fall on weekends and holidays.
+In such circumstances, pay checks will be distributed the day before the weekend or holiday.
+The date of calculation of payroll may be adjusted when work schedules require that payroll be calculated earlier than normally scheduled. - C. All other matters are administrative in nature and will be the responsibility of the Town Manager.
 The Town Manager will review and sign all time sheets and will be ultimately responsible for insuring that all employees of the Town are paid promptly. - D. Should the Mayor or Vice-Mayor not be available to sign checks on or before the day that pay checks are to be distributed, the Treasurer is hereby authorized to stamp the signature of the Mayor and the signature of the Treasurer, only on payroll checks. - E. The Town of Bowling Green will still offer to its employees the option of "Direct Deposit" of pay checks, but employees are hereby notified that such deposit could take up to two days after payroll is calculated to reach the employee's bank account.